 - A project built on Flutter can quickly be compiled into a PWA and back again.

-Our experience developing a PWA on Flutter Web
+Developing a PWA on Flutter Web at Surf

 We migrated a ready Flutter app initially developed for mobile platforms to a progressive web app.
 It was a banking app—one of our real-life projects.